 The award is for lifetime achievement rather than for a single contribution.
 Nominees should have an academic career of at least 25 years after obtaining their Doctorate.

-To nominate someone, please fill in the nomination form (in PDF or DOC formats) and forward it along with the nominee's CV to email@example.com by March 13, 2022 (EXTENDED!).
+To nominate someone, please fill in the appropriate form available below (in PDF or DOC formats), ask your nominee to send you his/her CV, and forward these two documents to firstname.lastname@example.org by March 5, 2023.
 The CAIAC secretary will forward these nominations to the Awards Committee members.

 The award winners will be announced at the banquet at the Canadian AI Conference.

 - 2022: Fahiem Baccus, University of Toronto (Biography)